 5. A Travel bucket list.
-Don’t laugh but I actually have a travel bucket list spreadsheet.
-It is not a list of places I want to go but rather experiences I want to have.
-I made it, oh long ago – maybe 15 years ago?
-It has things like “go sailing on a tall ship”, “go rock climbing in 10 different countries”, “go to the opera at La Scala in Milan”.
-And every few years I take a look and see what I have achieved and what is no longer so important to me – because our travel dreams change over time.
-Print it off and put it in your dream travel box.
+Please don’t laugh, but I have a travel bucket list spreadsheet.
+It is not a list of places I want to go but experiences I want.
+It has things like “go sailing on a tall ship,” “go rock climbing in 10 different countries”, and “go to the opera at La Scala in Milan.”
+I made it, oh, long ago–maybe 20 years ago.

-6. A world map for poring over when you get to travel dreaming.
+6. A world map for poring over when you get to travel dreams.
 A pretty one but one that you can mark or pin when travel dreaming.
 You can even get maps that you scratch off countries when you have visited them!